egret-labs/egret-docs-en/Engine2D/bitmapTexture/useTexture/README.md

 * Combine a large number of images into one image, thus reducing network requests.The image resource that was loaded several times is now loaded once.
 * There will be less IO read in the engine rendering, thereby improving performance.

 Egret has built-in texture set support.
 Before the writing of code, you need to make a texture set.
 For specific tool to be used, please select the Texture Merger that is very popular in the industry.
-For details, refer to [Texture Merger] (../../../tools/TextureMerger/manual/README.md).
+For details, refer to [Texture Merger](../../../tools/TextureMerger/manual/README.md).

 ## Steps for usage